 All students needing to take calculus will begin their study of mathematics with MATH 176.
 The MATH 176-177-278 sequence is an alternative approach to Calculus, which uses a more sophisticated and rigorous approach and integrates multivariate calculus with single variable calculus.
 Placement into MATH 177 or MATH 278 (Calculus 2 or 3) via AP credit is not allowed.

-Individuals who do not start their college mathematics with one of the above calculus sequences should take Math 105 or 110, depending on their major interests.
+Individuals who do not start their college mathematics with calculus should take Math 105, 110, 140, 141, 143, or 145 depending on their major interests.

 Major Sequence in Mathematics: